-The load flow analysis was completed for generation dispatches under system summer peak load and winter peak load conditions, expected to stress the east-west corridor across the transmission interfaces Cape Breton Export (CBX) and Onslow Import (ONI).
-Generation dispatch was also chosen to represent import and export scenarios that consider expected flows from the existing transmission service reservation associated with the Maritime Link, and scenarios where Maritime Link imports displace NS thermal generation.
+The load flow analysis was completed for generation dispatches under system summer peak load and winter peak load conditions which are expected to stress the east-west corridor across the transmission interfaces Cape Breton Export (CBX) and Onslow Import (ONI).
+Generation dispatch was also chosen to represent import and export scenarios that take into account expected flows from the existing transmission service reservation associated with the Maritime Link, and scenarios where Maritime Link imports displace NS thermal generation.

-The major transmission interfaces/corridors relating to the IR#610 are shown in Figure 5.
+The major transmission interfaces/corridors relating to the IR#615 are shown in Figure 4.
 The nominal interface thermal limits are summarized in Table 3.
-NSPI relies on Remedial Action Schemes (RAS)3 approved by NPCC to maintain interface limits.
+NSPI relies on Remedial Action Schemes (RAS3) approved by NPCC to maintain interface limits.
 These RAS are armed by system conditions and flow across the respective interfaces and react to predetermined contingencies to rapidly reduce flow by either tripping generation in Cape Breton or running-back Maritime Link HVdc import.

-3 Also referred to as Special Protection System (SPS)
+3 Also referred to as Special Protection Scheme (SPS),